 - Texas DWI lawyers can expertly apply and explain the law and legal process so clients make the best and most informed decisions for their case, their families, and the future.

 The advocates at Trey Porter Law have over 40 years of combined experience in every facet of criminal law.
-TPL has a reputation for getting great results in the toughest situations.
+Trey Porter Law has a reputation for getting great results in the toughest situations.
 The team at Trey Porter Law is committed to obtaining the best outcome in every case, every time, while working diligently to protect clients’ livelihoods and preserve their quality of life.

 Yes – probation is possible for every person charged with DWI in Texas.
 However, the ultimate decision on probation is always up to a judge or jury.
 There is never a guarantee of probation for DWI 1st in Texas.